Robbocj01/ProgrammingAssignment3/README.md

 1. Sets working directory to ./Coursera/ProgrammingAssignment3

-Download the dataset if it does not alread exisit in the working directory
+2. Download the dataset if it does not alread exisit in the working directory

-          Check if zip file has already been downloaded to the working directory
+          Check if zip file has already been downloaded to the working directory Check if the contents of the zip file have been extracted